On this page

 When specific media circumstances are met, sizes define a set of media conditions (such as screen widths) and suggest the appropriate image size to use.

-<img src="example.png" alt="A description of the image." width="500" height="250" loading="lazy"/>
+<img src="example.png" alt="A description of the image." width="500" height="250" loading="lazy">

-<link rel="preload" href="example.png" as="image"/>
+<link rel="preload" href="example.png" as="image">

 Note that the browser will have to lower the priority of another resource, like a script or font file, when you ask it to prioritize downloading one resource, like an image.
 Preload an image only if it is absolutely necessary.
-Despite the fact that the word load appears in the name, the script is not loaded or executed.
-Rather, it is just scheduled to be downloaded and cached with a higher priority.

-Boosting Performance with Priority Hints and fetchpriority
+Boosting performance with priority hints and fetchpriority

 The fetchPriority property is a hint given to the browser on how it should prioritize the fetch of the image relative to other images.
 The fetchpriority property is a hint rather than a directive.
 The browser will make an effort to honor the developer’s choice.
 It is also possible that the browser will apply its preferences for resource priority as deemed necessary in case of conflicts.

-Note that preload image is mandatory for the browser, while fetchpriority is a hint that might be used, but not always.
+Note that the preload image is mandatory for the browser, while fetchpriority is a hint that might be used, but not always.

-<link rel="preload" fetchpriority="high" href="example.png" as="image"/>
+<link rel="preload" fetchpriority="high" href="example.png" as="image">

 You may instruct the browser to keep the image in the browser’s cache for a certain time.
-So, once it’s downloaded the browser won’t download it again until the specified expiration time passes.
+So, once it’s downloaded, the browser won’t download it again until the specified expiration time passes.
 The most popular is to set cache expiration to 1 year.
 An example of Apache configuration is through the .htaccess:

 <IfModule mod_expires.c>